HartmannLab/GitWorkshop/README.md

 * Do we want to use GitHub as a knowledge base (e.g. list of tools for spatial analyses) instead of spreadsheets?
 * Do we want to make use of Kanban boards on GitHub, for instance for [project ideas](https://github.com/orgs/HartmannLab/projects/1) or to distribute tasks?
 * Do we want a logo or something?

+### Best practices

+When using Git, try to adhere to best practices to get the most of Git.
+Plan your workflow, by deciding on a branching strategy that suits your project’s needs, such as feature branching.
+Make frequent, small commits that capture changes logically and include clear, concise commit messages that explain the *why* behind each change, not just the *what*.
+Use branches to isolate development work without affecting the main or 'master' branch.
+If possible, try code reviewing with other lab members.
+Regularly pull changes from your repository to keep your local copy up to date and reduce merge conflicts.
+Avoid including large files in your repository and favor using links and instructions to set up the data whenever possible, to avoid forcing download large data volumes when pushing/pulling.
+Lastly, ensure sensitive data like passwords, API keys or clinical data are never committed to your repository; instead, use environment variables or configuration files excluded from version control by .gitignore.
+By following these practices, you can maximize the effectiveness of Git as a tool for collaborative development and maintain a clean, functional codebase.

 ## Learn about other cool things you can do on GitHub